- Hindsight (AMB)

 | Writ | drift category, 5 scenarios | 100.0% recall_accuracy; 20.0% update_fidelity; 0.0% drift_rate |

-Detailed result JSON files may remain generated and gitignored; the durable claim source is the committed experiment log plus the synced artifact manifest.
+The website uses checked-in benchmark data maintained from the main repository experiment log, judge policy, and neutral AMB submission details.
+Detailed result JSON files may remain generated and gitignored; the durable claim source is the committed experiment log plus the reproducible AMB run notes.